 The Waterfall describes the narrator’s views of a waterfall.
-It uses images that create a picture of this waterfalls beauty.
+It uses images that create a picture of the beauty of this waterfall.
 Clearly seeing this waterfall was impactful on the narrator.
 Oliver is well known for writing based on her experiences growing up and therefore this poem is likely to be at least partially autobiographical.
 It is laden with comparisons of the different facets of the waterfall, this helps to herald the waterfall as a geographical feature of great significance.
 The narrator points several times to the fact that they wouldn’t be able to imagine something as beautiful as a waterfall.
 The underlying hint that only nature could create something so wonderful.

 Form and Tone